Nextiva / Blog / VoIP

 VoIP technology enables high-quality voice calls over the Internet, whereas landline phones rely on a copper telephone network to make outbound calls and receive incoming calls.

-When you deploy VoIP, it gets managed via the cloud, so there’s no need for on-site installation or management.
-When you need to add or change users, it’s a software change rather than the need to call an engineer.
+When you deploy VoIP, it is managed via the cloud, so there’s no need for on-site installation or management.
+When you need to add or change users, it’s a software change rather than calling an engineer.

-Businesses prefer VoIP because of its better calling standard and wider range of features without the need for setting up an expensive on-premises private branch exchange (PBX).
+Businesses prefer VoIP because it offers a better calling standard and a wider range of features without the need to set up an expensive on-premises private branch exchange (PBX).

 Here are some key differences when comparing VoIP vs. landline: